Skip to content

 self.attempts_made = attempts_made

-self.allowed_methods = frozenset(
+self.allowed_methods: frozenset[str] = frozenset(

-HTTPMethod(method.upper()) for method in (allowed_methods or self.RETRYABLE_METHODS)
+method.upper() for method in (allowed_methods or self.RETRYABLE_METHODS)

 )

-self.status_forcelist = frozenset(
+self.status_forcelist = frozenset((status_forcelist or self.RETRYABLE_STATUS_CODES))

 )